>SFBA Stream Types

 A6 – Ditch

-Low to moderate entrenchment, gently sloped, natural bank composition, plane bed, fine bed sediment
+Low to moderate entrenchment, gently sloped, natural bank and bed composition, plane bed, fine bed sediment

 Natural Stream Types